-Tech giants like Google, Apple, Microsoft, Facebook and Amazon who have a far-reaching influence on millions of consumers worldwide.
+Tech giants like Google, Apple, Microsoft, Facebook, and Amazon have a far-reaching influence on millions of consumers worldwide.

 As these multi-billion companies fight for first place, a record-breaking number of active users are influenced by compelling technology.
 These sophisticated technologies rely on persuasive and motivational techniques to lure us in and keep us hooked.

-Techniques which encourage specific human behaviour, for example, video gamers are driven by a developmental desire to gain skills and accomplishments.
+Techniques that encourage specific human behaviour, for example, video gamers are driven by a developmental desire to gain skills and accomplishments.

 The latest generation of video games are designed with triggers to increase the time spent playing on them – the more time spent, the more rewards you get or add-ons you’ll purchase.